 Rebecca is an injury specialist.
 She is currently on sabbatical in Sydney, Australia and returns to chambers in May 2019; she will not be accepting instructions until this time.
-Whilst in Australia, Rebecca is writing a clinical negligence text book entitled “A Practical Guide to Wrongful Conception, Wrongful Birth and Wrongful Life Claims”, which is due for publication in early 2018.
+Whilst in Australia, Rebecca has written a clinical negligence text book entitled “A Practical Guide to Wrongful Conception, Wrongful Birth and Wrongful Life Claims”.

 Rebecca has experience in all aspects of clinical negligence and personal injury, including road traffic accident claims, fraud, occupiers’ liability, employers’ liability, historic sexual abuse, industrial disease and inquests.
 Rebecca acts on behalf of both claimants and defendants in trials on liability and quantum, as well as in disposal hearings, applications and case management hearings.
 She also appears in costs matters, including disputes as to QOCS and fixed costs.
 She has experience drafting and is particularly adept at the forensic analysis of large quantities of documents.

 Rebecca read Law at St Hugh’s College Oxford before undertaking a Masters Degree in Health Care Ethics and Law at Manchester.
 She was called to the Bar in July 2013, following completion of her BPTC at The University of Law.
 She joined chambers in September 2014 as a third six pupil, following pupillage at a specialist personal injury and clinical negligence set.
 She has also benefitted from a secondment with a leading London firm known for its personal injury and clinical negligence expertise.

 Rebecca has a keen interest in medical ethics and prior to coming to the Bar she volunteered for the Patient Advisory Liaison Service, providing a complaints resolution service at a busy and struggling hospital.